From the Desk of the Principal

 Gervais High School is a special place with a caring, well-trained staff and a student body that receives praise throughout the valley.
 Our community is rich in tradition, generous in its support of education and sincere in its concern for students’ educational welfare.

-There are four personal goals we ask all students to work towards.
+There are four standards we ask all students to seek.
 First, we encourage all students to “Be themselves”.
 Students… you are special, one of a kind, unique.
 The world will never again see someone with your gifts, your skills, your experiences.
 Be the best version of yourself you can be, and share that with us.

 We encourage all staff and students to work doubly hard to make sure that “No one eats alone”.
-Be the person that steps across the cafeteria to invite someone to have lunch with you!
-Break the cycle of sarcasm, break through those who are hiding in their phone – and be a friend to someone who needs one.
+Be the person that steps across the cafeteria or hallway to invite someone to have lunch with you!
+Break the cycle of sarcasm and criticism, break through to those who are hiding in their phone, and be a friend to someone who needs one.

 Finally, we ask all students to “Post positive.”
 Social media has a profoundly strong influence on all of us.
 Much of it is fine, but much is not.
-When referring to someone else in your postings please “post positive”.
+When referring to yourself or someone else in your postings, please “post positive”.

 Our commitment to you as a new or returning member of Gervais High School is to provide you with an education that is relevant, engaging, rigorous, and prepares you for college, a trade school or employment.
-Last year, as a result of our college dual enrollment programs, GHS students earned dozens of college credits and saved tens of thousands of dollars in college tuition costs.
+Each and every year, as a result of our college dual enrollment programs, GHS students earned dozens of college credits and saved tens of thousands of dollars in college tuition costs.

-We are currently supporting five Career and Technical Education (CTE) strands –
+We are currently supporting four Career and Technical Education (CTE) strands –

 - Agriculture, Food and Natural Resource Systems